Is it Smart to Use Your Cell Phone While At Work?

 After showing this short video clip to employees and then applying the same principles to the use of a cell phone for talking, texting, and/or emailing while operating dangerous machinery and equipment or while performing any other dangerous task, the workers seemed to be more receptive to changing their bad habits.
 Of course, a policy addressing this (or any other) topic is worthless unless it is fully and consistently enforced, so make certain not to let it fade away and be ignored.
 Can you imagine the ramification if you had a long-standing policy against the use of cell phones during a certain task(s) that was not enforced, and then an accident occurred?
 That could be even worse for the employer than having no policy at all.

-If you have questions, comments or anything that you want to share on this topic, please use the “Contact Us” button at the very top-right corner of this web page.
+If you have questions, comments or anything that you want to share on this topic, please scroll down to the Comments section below.
 And last but not least, I encourage you to Share This Blog Post with Others in Your Network who can benefit from this information.
-Thank you.
+Thank you – Curtis